deflektor-de/collmex-userstyle/README.md

 # collmex-userstyle

-This custom Stylesheet styles the german inventory management and accounting software for being less ugly and taking more advantage of larger sceens.
+This custom stylesheet styles the german inventory management and accounting software for being less ugly and taking more advantage of larger sceens.

+To apply it, you have to use a browser-extension.

 | Browser | Extension | URL |
 | --- | --- | --- |